Skip to Content

 Garlic Chili Oil

-• Avocado oil – this recipe requires a neutral cooking oil so that the oil doesn’t compete with the flavors of the dish.
+• Avocado oil – for the best flavor, it’s important to cook the garlic and chili in neutral cooking oil.
 I prefer avocado oil.
 You could also use something like grapeseed oil or some other neutral cooking oil.

-• Fresh garlic – there is a lot of garlic in this recipe (hence the name garlic chili oil noodles).
-You want to use freshly minced garlic (not the stuff in the jars) if possible, for the best flavor.
+• Fresh garlic – For the best flavor, use freshly minced garlic (not the stuff in the jars) when possible.

 • Salt – salt helps to elevate the flavors of the dish.